timnederhoff/TransactionConverter/README.md

 ```

 ## Todo's
-* set nummeric data in a column of data type nummeric/int/double
 * make use of a data layout scheme.
 E.g. a XML describing the headers and their data type
 * include templates for different banks (and their formats of the transactions export file)